Car Infotainment System 101: What to Look for in a Modern Car Interface

 Head to the car’s owner’s manual for detailed, model-specific guidance.

-For Mitsubishi’s 2025 models, which all offer smartphone integration through infotainment systems, you can find specific instructions in the owner’s manuals.
+For Mitsubishi Motors vehicles, which all offer smartphone integration through infotainment systems, you can find specific instructions in the owner’s manuals.

 Can You Upgrade or Replace a Car’s Infotainment System?